Tapestry of Life (c) 2011 Metin Bereketli

 This commemorates the day when the founder and prophet of the Baha'i Faith died in 1892.

 The first day of Lent occurring forty-six days before Easter.
 Ash Wednesday derives its name from the practice of placing ashes on the foreheads of adherents as a sign of repentance.
-Lent is a period observed, primarily by Roman Catholics, with fasting, abstinence from meat, and repentance.
-Resources for Lent
+Lent is a Christian festival of preparation for Easter observed through reflection on the life and death of Jesus Christ.
+Resources for Lent and Easter.

 Commemorates the birth of the co founder of the Bahá’í Faith.